PALMTOKENAI/PalmTokenAI/README.md

 Open https://console.cloud.google.com/ , Log In

-Create a billing account, add a payment method (no charges)
+Create a billing account, add a payment method (no charges), create a project, remember it's name

-Search for VERTEX AI, and press Enabli API
+Search for VERTEX AI, and press Enable API

 Open https://developers.google.com/oauthplayground/

+Open deploypalm.ts. find in file "appname" and "us-central1".
+Replace it with your own app name and region

 ->Step 1- Search Vertex AI API V1, click, and tick first option, press Authorize APIs